1. General provisions

 4. The user may disable cookies in their browser at any time, but this may cause some disruption in providing the services offered through the Service.

 5. As in the case of stationary equipment, cookies are also used on mobile devices to allow us to remember information connected to a specific User.
 6. The content of cookie files does not allow to identify a given User; cookies are not used to process or store personal data.

 This document only applies to the Service operated by the Institute.
 The Institute does not bear responsibility for links in the Service, allowing Users to go directly to sites that are not administered by the Institute.

 § 7.
 Technical and administrative data protection mechanisms

 1. The information provided by Users is processed and stored in a secure way, subject to the protection requirements set by Polish law.

-2. The Association protects Users’ data against unauthorized access, use, or disclosure.
+2. The Institute protects Users’ data against unauthorized access, use, or disclosure.

 3. Data are processed in a controlled environment, subject to high security standards.